Starmer says welfare reform vote will go ahead despite mounting Labour revolt

 Sir Keir Starmer faces the biggest parliamentary test of his authority when the legislation comes to the Commons next week.

-Sir Keir Starmer has insisted he will have a showdown with Labour rebels over the welfare reforms which have split his party.
+Sir Keir Starmer and Angela Rayner have insisted he will have a showdown with Labour rebels over the welfare reforms which have split the party.

 The Prime Minister said the Commons vote would go ahead on Tuesday as planned despite 120 Labour MPs publicly backing a move to block the legislation.